Bondi Beach

-Bondi Beach (/ˈbɒndaɪ/) is a popular beach and the name of the surrounding suburb in Sydney, New South Wales, Australia.
-Bondi Beach is located 7 km east of the Sydney central business district, in the local government area of Waverley Council, in the Eastern Suburbs.
+Bondi Beach (/ˈbɒndaɪ/ BON-dy) is a beach and the surrounding suburb in Sydney, New South Wales, Australia.
+Bondi Beach is located 7 kilometres (4 miles) east of the Sydney central business district, in the local government area of Waverley Council, in the Eastern Suburbs.
 In the 2021 Australian census it had a population of 11,513 residents.
 Its postcode is 2026.
 Bondi, North Bondi and Bondi Junction are neighbouring suburbs.
-Bondi Beach is one of the most visited tourist sites in Australia, and the location of two series Bondi Rescue and Bondi Vet.
+Bondi Beach is one of the most visited tourist sites in Australia, and the location of two television series, Bondi Rescue and Bondi Vet.

+Toponymy

+The name "Bondi" is derived from the Dharawal language, spoken by the Aboriginal clans who lived further from Sydney Harbour southwards to Shoalhaven.
+The word Bondi, also spelt Bundi, Bundye, and Boondye, originates from the word for a loud thud, such as the sound of waves breaking over rocks, but is also associated with nulla nulla, or fighting sticks, which make a loud noise when they hit something.
+The first record of bondi by European-ancestry Australians was made between 1899 and 1903.